Fred Dean: San Francisco 49ers

-In 1981, Dean was traded to the San Francisco 49ers due to a contract dispute with Chargers' ownership.
+In 1981, Dean was traded to the San Francisco 49ers due to a contract dispute with Chargers' owner Gene Klein.
 He complained that he was the lowest-paid sixth-year defensive lineman in 1980 and that his salary was below the average of all defensive linemen.
 Dean contended that he was making the same amount of money as his brother-in-law who was a truck driver.
 Originally set to make $75,000 that season, the 49ers renegotiated his contract to reportedly near $150,000 a year.
 The Chargers' defense would not be the same afterwards, and Don "Air" Coryell's Chargers teams are now most remembered for its high-scoring, pass-oriented offense that did not have enough defense to make it to a Super Bowl.
 In 2013, U-T San Diego called the Chargers trading Dean "perhaps the biggest blunder in franchise history".
 "I can't say how much it affected us, because we did make it to the AFC championship game," said Johnson of the Chargers without Dean.
 "But I could say if we had more pass rush from the corner, it might've been different".

 With San Francisco, Dean was used as a pass-rush specialist, playing only when the 49ers switched from a 3–4 defense to a 4–3 or a 4–2 nickel.
 He joined the team mid-season for Game 6 against the Dallas Cowboys.
 After only a couple of practices, he played and was still able to record two sacks and apply pressure and repeatedly hurry Danny White in a 45–14 win by the 49ers.
 His performance was noted by author Tom Danyluk as "the greatest set of downs I have ever seen unleashed by a pass rusher".
 In what had been a game of possum, Bill Walsh, the 49er head coach, said to John Madden, who covered the game, "Fred (Dean) just got here...
 If he plays, he won't play much".
 But he played the whole game.